 There are two factors affecting this statistic.
 One is the increased number of people who were only browsing for fun, and the other is the heightened uncertainty that marked the first months of the pandemic in particular.
 As soon as the panic settled a bit, shopping cart abandonment rates decreased again.

 The cart abandonment rate differs by industry, however, the pandemic increased the rate for all industries.
 For example, the average abandonment rate in 2018 was only 74.13% for fashion.
-When it comes to related industries such as cosmetics and luxury, last year, they suffered the same fate.
-Cosmetics ended up with a shopping cart abandonment rate of 85.73% in 2020, while luxury had the third-highest cart abandonment rate of all industries: 92.61%.
+When it comes to related industries such as cosmetics and luxury, in 2021, they experienced a comeback.
+Cosmetics ended up with a rate of 75.35% in 2021, while luxury had the fourth-highest rate of all industries: 87.79%.

-The fact that the average shopping cart abandonment rate is 69.57% can be seen as both relevant and irrelevant.
+The fact that the average checkout cart abandonment rate is 79.8% can be seen in two ways.
 It is relevant because it shows exactly how big of a problem this actually is.
-The irrelevance comes from the fact that the difference among various industries and online shopping trends is huge, which is why the global average value hardly serves as an indicator.
-Also, the pandemic caused fluctuations throughout the year, so different reports from the same year came out with different results.
+However, the difference among various industries and online shopping trends is huge, which is why the global average value hardly serves as an indicator.

 4. Mobile users have an abandonment rate of a staggering 85.65%.